MicrosoftDocs/m365copilot-docs/docs/known-issues.md

 3S has an index of extensions that is used by Sydney to get the list of eligible plugins for a given prompt, and also to list the plugins and DCs in the picker / right rail experiences.
 This index does not support multiple locales.
 It snaps to the language sent from client at the time of acquisition.
 This locale is updated only there is a language update received from a Teams client.
 If Copilot is used from a non-Teams client on a different language, the index is not updated and will process the requests against plugin information in the locale used previously.
 -->

-## Prompts to get a list based on custom metadata are not supported
+### Prompts to get a list based on custom metadata are not supported

 Prompts to get a list of items based on custom metadata are not supported.
-For example, a prompt such as "Get me a list of ServiceNow tickets assigned to Me" where "Assigned To" is based on custom metadata, doesn't work because it isn't mapped to label properties of the connection schema.
+For example, a prompt such as "Get me a list of ServiceNow tickets assigned to me" where "Assigned To" is based on custom metadata, doesn't work because it isn't mapped to label properties of the connection schema.

-### Workaround
+#### Workaround

 This issue doesn't currently have a workaround.
-You can get items based on matches with the title or description of the connectior item.
+You can get items based on matches with the title or description of the connector item.

+## Microsoft Graph connectors known issues

+### Prompts to get items based on custom metadata aren't supported

+Prompts to get a list of items based on custom metadata, such as "Get a list of ServiceNow tickets assigned to me" where "Assigned To" is custom metadata because it's not mapped to label properties of the connection schema, aren't supported.

+## API plugin known issues

+## Some OpenAPI features aren't supported

+The following OpenAPI features are not supported for API plugins:

+- Nested objects in API method request bodies or parameters
+- Polymorphic references (`oneOf`, `allOf`, `anyOf`)
+- Circular references
+- API keys in custom headers, query parameters, or cookies
+- [OAuth grant flows](https://oauth.net/2/grant-types) other than vanilla Authcode and PKCE Authcode
+- Dual authentication flows (OAuth/Entra SSO + HTTP Bearer token) for single API endpoint
+- Settings UI to reset always allow states
+    - Workaround: Uninstall the app to reset the allow state.
+- Settings UI to sign out
+    - Workaround: Uninstall the app to reset the allow state or implement a function that the user can invoke using natural language.
+- Multiple response semantics for a single function
+- **OpenURL** and **ToggleVisbility** adaptive card actions in response semantics
+- Task modules and stage views in response semantics